Matt Pitcher is a Certified Fitness Trainer (CFT)

 These results are somewhat surprising, especially when you consider that caffeine absorption was similar during all three caffeine trials.
 The only explanation is that something in the coffee interferes with the effects of caffeine.

-This isn’t surprising, especially when you consider there are hundreds of compounds dissolved when coffee beans are roasted, ground and extracted in hot water.
+This isn’t surprising, especially when you consider there are hundreds of compounds dissolved when coffee beans are roasted, ground, and extracted in hot water.
 In fact, when one of these compounds was injected into rats, it actually slowed heart rate and lowered blood pressure.

 The bottom line, then, is that if you plan to use caffeine to boost your exercise routines (particularly your endurance times), pure caffeine (such as in the form of capsules) might prove to be more beneficial than coffee.

-Clearly, coffee has some health benefits, but also has very real risks and it’s role in the improvement of fitness levels is questionable.
-So, in light of these facts, I highly recommend being balanced to your approach to coffee ingestion as it relates to your health and fitness.
+Clearly, coffee has some health benefits but also has very real risks and its role in the improvement of fitness levels is questionable.
+So, in light of these facts, I highly recommend being balanced in your approach to coffee ingestion as it relates to your health and fitness.
 One great way to achieve that balance is to follow the guidelines of the coffee diet and to enjoy your coffee in moderation while following a proper exercise routine.
 And, if you aren’t sure how to best do that, consult with a clinically certified nutritionist and/or fitness expert.
 After all, the longer we live, the longer we can enjoy coffee!